IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. _cleanup-storage-api:

-Cleanup storage of a Dataset
+Cleanup Storage of a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is an experimental feature and should be tested on your system before using it in production.